piiano/vault-typescript/examples/typeorm-encryption/README.md

 - Out of the box privacy compliance functionality.

 More details can be found [on our website](https://piiano.com/pii-data-privacy-vault/) and on the [developers portal](https://piiano.com/docs/).

+## Issues and Feedback

+If you encounter any issues or have feedback, please feel free to open an issue on this GitHub repository.
+We appreciate your contributions and suggestions for improvement!